randomcodegen/Archipelago_WL/worlds/wl/docs/en_Wario_Land.md

 - The Jet powerup will let you dash without having the dash item.\
 This is not the case for the Bull powerup.

+- The lake in Parsley Woods 31 gets drained when Parsley Woods 32 is beaten.\
+Some logical access might required the lake to still be there.\
+In this case simply switch to a different savefile to grab the check.\
+The same applies to Mt Teapot 13, which overwrites Mt Teapot 10 (and is unlocked by beating Mt.
+Teapot 12).

 - Turning off autoscrollers messes with stage graphics and can lead to the cart stopping if it goes off screen.\
 Use at your own risk.